-WINNER: Palace For Life Foundation for its success in creating opportunities for young golfers and developing junior players in its community.
+WINNER: Chapelton Primary School and Broadlees Golf Club’s (Strathaven, Scotland) Inter-Disciplinary Learning Project for its success in creating opportunities for young golfers in its community.

 The Bonallack Award

-Presented to a project that has helped young people to ‘Start, Learn, Stay’ in golf.
+Presented to a project that has helped young people to ‘Start, Learn, and Stay’ in golf.

-WINNER: Pyle & Kenfig Golf Club for creating a pathway that has resulted in a significant increase in junior membership at the golf facility.
+WINNER: Coastal Golf Academy at Frinton Golf Club, Essex, for creating a pathway that has resulted in a significant increase in junior membership.

 The Montgomerie Award

 Presented to a young volunteer, in recognition of his/her time and effort spent supporting junior development.

 WINNER: Emily Furniss, a young volunteer at Gaudet Luce Golf Club in Worcestershire, who enthusiastically supports young golfers to develop in the sport.